mina-tang/Opti_ML_Project/README.md

 ## Benchmarks
 The benchmarks consist of the following problems:
-- P0:
+- P1: simple network of 3 fully connected layers with gaussian error activation function for classification on wine quality dataset, evaluated on accuracy
-- P1: simple CNN (2c2d) for classification on the Fashion MNIST dataset, evaluated on accuracy
+- P2: simple CNN (2c2d) for classification on the Fashion MNIST dataset, evaluated on accuracy
 - P3: VAE, same as P2 but with Fashion MNIST
 - P4: All-CNN-C for classification on CIFAR-100, evaluated on accuracy
 - P5: next word prediction using a 2-layer bidirectional LSTM trained on wikitext-2 and evaluated on accuracy